 Can I use Robinhood in the UK?

-Not yet.
+Soon.
 Robinhood is a similar app which launched in the US in 2013, and also offers “commission-free” trading.
-TechCrunch reported last year that they are recruiting staff in the UK ahead of a planned launch in the country.
+The company announced in August that it had regulatory approval to operate as a broker in the UK.

 What is Freetrade app?